yali-bai/MouseBrain_epiAtlas/04.data/02.metainfo/03.Aging_Mouse/README.md

-### old_mouse.raw_count.without_QC_filter.rds:
-Joint-Cabernet RNA raw count matrix without QC filter of aged mouse.
-The rows are genes and the columns are samples.

 ### TSO-joint.RNA_QC_stat.aged.csv:
 RNA metainfo of 86496 Joint-Cabernet cells, containing:
 (1) QC stat information used for quality control filter, QC (1 means pass, and 0 means fail), (2) Unique_ID for pairing with the other samples of the same cell,